chetotam/HelloVoxel/README.md

 * powerups and game events like in original Voxel Rush game (powerups are this small red things and they have no effect for now due to absence of collision detection);

 * sound;

-// But first I need to get all my univercity stuff done, so no updates for next few weeks.
-Maybe AABB collisions